tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation blueprints

-Returns a list of blueprints the corporation owns  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/blueprints/)
+Returns a list of blueprints the corporation owns  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php